upstream-se/guidebook-draft/docs/index.md

 ## How to read this guidebook

-This guidebook is not intended to be read linearly.
-It is structured as a reference that supports selective and iterative use.

-The **[Motivation](./motivation/)** page frames the problem space and explains why the discipline is needed.
-The **[Foundations](./foundations/)** page defines what is considered valid within the discipline.
-The **[Guidelines](./guidelines/)** page provides recommended ways of enacting the normative core in practice.
-The **[Resources](./resources/)** page offers supporting materials.

-Only the content in the **Foundations** page defines validity.
-The **Guidelines** page is non-normative, and the **Motivation** and **Resources** pages are informative.
-Understanding these distinctions is essential for correct use of the guidebook.
+This guidebook distinguishes clearly between normative and non-normative content.
+Its parts serve different epistemic functions within the articulation of Upstream Software Engineering.

+**Foundations** defines the normative structure of the discipline and establishes what is considered valid upstream.  **Guidelines** provides non-normative recommendations for enactment in practice.  **Motivation** and **Resources** are informative and explanatory.

+Normative claims, compliance assessments, and formal interpretation must be grounded explicitly in the **Foundations** of the corresponding major version.
+Other parts support understanding and application but do not define validity conditions.

 ↘ Refer to **[How to read this guidebook](./how-to-read-this-guidebook.md)** for the reading and navigation principles of the guidebook.

-The canonical traversal of the guidebook begins with the articulation of its problem space in the **Motivation**.

 ## Where to go next